joelbengs/primitive_computer/README.md

 - A `mul` method that can be called from the `Mul` class.
 - A method to print a word, for use with the `Print` instruction.
 - An `equals` method to compare two words.
+- A `copy` method to copy itself into another word.

 #### W7: What should happen if someone creates a LongWordFactory (lwf), and a ByteWordFactory (bwf), and makes the following (erroneous) call?